JamesNK/BookOfDotNetOSS/docs/dependencies.md

 ﻿# Dependencies

 The primary way of adding dependencies to a .NET library is referencing NuGet packages.
-NuGet package references not only allow you to quickly reuse and leverage already written functionality but also provide a common source of friction for .NET developers.
+NuGet package references allow you to quickly reuse and leverage already written functionality, but they are a common source of friction for .NET developers.
 Correctly managing dependencies is important to prevent changes in other .NET libraries from breaking your .NET library, and vice versa!

 ## Diamond dependencies